MrMauzy/MrMauzy.github.io/projects/index.md

 Find the whole repository [here](https://github.com/MrMauzy/Java-Swing-BookTracker).

-## That's a Wrap

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Well that was some of my work and i hope you enjoyed it.
 I hope you come back and see what I will be working on next, I would give some hints but I don't like spoilers.
-All of my work can be found [here](https://github.com/MrMauzy) and hope to see you soon!
+All of my work can be found [here] (https://github.com/MrMauzy) and hope to see you soon!